Web Browser Settings

 Blocking the use of Javascript may prevent dropdown menu and accordion elements from working.

-Enhanced Tracking Protection = Strict will prevent websites from displaying external Twitter (X) Feeds.
+Enhanced Tracking Protection, when set to Strict, will prevent websites from displaying external Twitter (X) Feeds.

 Read more: How to respond when Dropdown Menus do not work in Chrome.